chentianran/chentianran.github.io/teaching/calc3/syllabus.markdown

 Therefore calculators or any smart devices with Internet capabilities are not allowed on any of the quizzes and exams.

-### Daily quizzes
+### Weekly quizzes

-There will be a short quiz at the beginning of _every_ class meeting to test our understanding of the material discussed in the previous meeting.
+There will be a short quiz _every week_ to test our understanding of the material discussed in the previous meetings.
 __No makeup quiz will be offered__.
 However, a missing quiz may be excused if valid reasons (military assignments, medical issues, family emergency, etc)